This section is only for final, post-defence submission of theses and dissertations.

 If you are submitting an MFA or MMus thesis to the "Electronic Theses and Dissertations in Creative Arts, 2017+ (CWL ACCESS)" collection, you must state this in the email to email@example.com.
 Otherwise you will not be able to submit to this collection.

 5. Convert your thesis to a single non-secured PDF file.
-The PDF file must be compatible with Adobe Acrobat version 5, and must not be in "secured" format.
-Secured PDFs cannot be archived in perpetuity.
+The PDF file must be compatible with Adobe Acrobat version 5, and must not be in "secured" format or password-protected. cIRcle does not accept secured or password-protected PDFs due to access and preservation concerns.
+If you have questions, please contact the cIRcle staff.

 CREATIVE ARTS ONLY: For MFA and MMus theses, convert the text portion of your thesis to a single non-secured PDF.
 Ensure that multimedia files are in formats that are accepted by the UBC Library.